nuclearfurnace/blockcert/specification/blockcert-overview.md

 If an attacker wanted to change a transaction in a block, they would be changing the overall signature for that block.
 Any blocks after it would also have their signatures change, as a cascading effect, since their signature depends on the signature of the block before them.

 Since the blockchain is replicated across so many systems, and these systems operate in a majority mode -- if 3 systems think a change is valid, and 2 don't, the change happens -- it is not feasible for an attacker to change the "history" in the blockchain.
 They would have to spend an extremely large sum of money to make sure enough systems accepted their modified version of history as valid.
-Based on current network data, and the currently available mining systems, this cost would be in the tens of millions of dollars to execute.{}
+Based on current network data, and the currently available mining systems, this cost would be in the tens of millions of dollars.

 ### BlockCert protocol

 The BlockCert protocol is designed to occupy the 40 bytes of space available in an OP_RETURN script.
-This means transaction data small, often specifying pointers to other entities which can be further traversed in order to specify the full scope or context of an operation.
+This means transaction data is kept small, often specifying pointers to other entities which can be further traversed in order to specify the full scope or context of an operation.

 #### Freshness Warning!

-The follow information on the BlockCert protocol should be considered a living reference: new versions of the protocol may be expected in the future, which could have backward-incompatible changes.
+The follow information on the BlockCert protocol should be considered a living reference: new versions of the protocol may be released in the future, potentially with backward-incompatible changes.
 This document represents the first version (**Syncopate**, also referred to **BlockCert Syncopate**) of the protocol.

 #### Transaction Header

-All transactions start with two values: the version of the protocol and the operation.
-These values are each 1 byte.
+All transactions start with three values: the mgic value, the version of the protocol, and the operation.
+The magic value is two bytes, and the other values are each 1 byte.

 The version of the protocol is not expected to change often, because there are only a few simple operations required to fulfill the BlockCert use case: issuing and revoking certifications, and the length of data available to us in OP_RETURN scripts is not likely to change.
 It does give us the ability to support any changes to the Bitcoin protocol in the future, along with possibly migrating to other blockchains or systems entirely, such as Ethereum.